 We will always take necessary steps to ensure that your information is protected and treated securely.
-Any details you give us will be held in accordance with the General Data protection Regulation (GDPR), and our data protection confidentiality and IT security policies and procedures.
+Any details you give us will be held in accordance with the UK General Data protection Regulation (UK GDPR), and our data protection confidentiality and IT security policies and procedures.
 If you would like to see any of these please contact us at the address given.

 When we are contracted to do work for another organisation